To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Most new non-gaming mice these days are wireless, and that applies to ergonomic models as much as any others.
 A mouse that uses Bluetooth may allow you to pair with more than one laptop or PC at once – useful if you tend to hop between systems while you’re working, or want to use your mouse with an office PC during the day but a laptop during the evenings and weekends.

 Another option is a dedicated 2.4GHz USB dongle, which may slot into the mouse for convenient storage.
-Some models, particularly from Logitech, let you use a single USB dongle to connect multiple devices – handy if, for example, you have a USB keyboard from the same brand.
+Some models, particularly from Logitech, let you use a single USB dongle to connect multiple devices.
+That’s handy if, for example, you have a USB keyboard from the same brand.

 Is there anything else worth looking out for?

-If you’re buying wireless, look out for whether the mouse has a built-in lithium-ion battery or uses an replaceable AA or AAA battery – the latter type tend to be cheaper, but you’ll need to keep spares around for when the battery eventually runs out.
-Mice with a built-in battery may not last so long, and will require regular recharging, but that can often be conveniently done over USB – and you can keep using the mouse while it charges.
+If you’re buying wireless mouse, look out for one that has a built-in lithium-ion battery or uses an replaceable AA or AAA battery – the latter type tend to be cheaper, but you’ll need to keep spares around for when the battery runs out.
+Mice with a built-in battery may not last as long, and will require regular recharging, but that can often be conveniently done over USB – and you can keep using the mouse while it charges.

 What about left-handed users?